eclipse-vertx/vert.x/core_manual_js.md

 The general modus operandi is you invoke the appropriate method passing in the request URI as the first parameter, the second parameter is an event handler which will get called when the corresponding response arrives.
 The response handler is passed the client response object as an argument.

-The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).
-In most cases it will be a relative URI.
+The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html). *In most cases it will be a relative URI*.

-*Please note that the domain/port that the client connects to is determined by `setPort` and `setHost`, and is not parsed from the uri.*
+*Please note that the domain/port that the client connects to is determined by `port()` and `host()`, and is not parsed from the uri.*

-The return value from the appropriate request method is an `HTTPClientRequest` object.
+The return value from the appropriate request method is the client request object.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.

-Once you have finished with the request you must call the `end` function.
+Once you have finished with the request you must call the `end()` function.

-If you don't know the name of the request method in advance there is a general `request` method which takes the HTTP method as a parameter:
+If you don't know the name of the request method in advance there is a general `request` function which takes the HTTP method as a parameter:

-    var client = vertx.createHttpClient().setHost('foo.com');
+    var client = vertx.createHttpClient().host("foo.com");

-    var request = client.request('POST', '/some-path', function(resp) {
+    var request = client.request("POST", "/some-path/", function(resp) {
-        log.info('Got a response, status code: ' + resp.statusCode);
+        console.log("Got a response: " + resp.statusCode());
     });

     request.end();

-There is also a method called `getNow` which does the same as `get`, but automatically ends the request.
+There is also a function called `getNow` which does the same as `get`, but automatically ends the request.
 This is useful for simple GETs which don't have a request body:

-    var client = vertx.createHttpClient().setHost('foo.com');
+    var client = vertx.createHttpClient().host("foo.com");

-    client.getNow('/some-path', function(resp) {
+    client.getNow("/some-path/", function(resp) {
-        log.info('Got a response, status code: ' + resp.statusCode);
+        console.log("Got a response: " + resp.statusCode());
     });

-With `getNow` there is no return value.
+#### Handling exceptions

+You can set an exception handler on the `HttpClient` and it will receive all exceptions for the client unless a specific exception handler has been set on a specific request object.

 #### Writing to the request body